BabylonJS/Documentation/content/landing_pages/divingDeeperCamerasLandingPage.md

 title: Cameras
 image:
 description: Learn all about the different types of cameras available in Babylon.js.
-keywords: welcome, babylon.js, diving deeper, cameras, intro
+keywords: diving deeper, cameras, intro
 further-reading:
 video-overview:
 video-content: